nicksstapleton/blog/_posts/2023-01-19-logos-buyers-guide.md

 **Use** [**this link**](https://partners.faithlife.com/click.track?CID=431490&AFID=467957) **for a 30% discount to upgrade to Logos 10.
 If you're new to Logos, you get an exclusive discount on your Logos 10 library and five _free_ books as well![^1]**

-[^1]:Disclosure: As a Logos partner, I get a small kickback for any base package purchases using my affiliate link.
+[^1]:Disclosure: As a Logos affiliate partner, I get a small kickback for any purchases using my affiliate link.
 This is like you buying me a cup of coffee for helping you out.
 I am grateful for your support and genuinely excited for you to get into Logos!

 <a href="https://partners.faithlife.com/click.track?CID=431490&AFID=467957"><img src="/assets/images/logos-10-discount.jpeg"></a>